Supervisor Responsibilities & Resources

 - Recognize student staff members' accomplishments.
 Consider special activities for them during Student Employment Month (April).
 Treat them as you would other valued team members.

 Evaluating performance involves comparing actual work performance to the expected performance you identified during your training program.
 It is a lot easier to do a good job if an employee gets crystal-clear feedback on how he or she is doing.
 Ongoing evaluation promotes employee effectiveness, development, and job satisfaction.
-General work expectations are outlined on the back of the employment agreement.
+General work expectations are outlined in the Student Employment Responsibilities and Procedures.

 - Establish open communication in the beginning to eliminate future problems.